-“While Delta commits that it won’t offer career progression at any carrier that is more favorable than the terms at Endeavor, we’ll still continue to advocate for a guaranteed and contractual pathway to a career at Delta for all of our pilots,” Johnson said.
+“In the coming years, it will be vitally important for all of us to stand together to oppose these schemes, unless we’re able to ensure that our own members are taken care of first,” said Johnson.
+“While Delta commits that it won’t offer career progression at any carrier that is more favorable than the terms at Endeavor, we must continue to advocate for a guaranteed and contractual pathway to a career at Delta for all of our pilots.”